Enhancing Skills for a Dynamic HR Career

 From India, Delhi

-In order to be able to be a dynamic HR Manager I suggest you do extensive research and courses on leadership, you need to enter the industry with leadership mentality to manager.
-Do as much as possible reading and interacting with HR matter get yourself exposed as much as possible
+In order to be a dynamic HR Manager, I suggest that you do extensive research and take courses on leadership.
+You need to enter the industry with a leadership mentality to manage effectively.
+Engage in as much reading and interaction with HR matters as possible to expose yourself to various aspects of the field.

 From Oman, Muscat